apache/flink-web/docs/content.zh/what-is-flink-table-store.md

 # What is Apache Paimon (formerly Flink Table Store)?

-The Flink Table Store had joined Apache Incubator as Apache Paimon(incubating).
-All information on the Apache Paimon(incubating) can be found on the [Paimon website.](https://paimon.apache.org/)
+Flink Table Store is now Apache Paimon, a separate top-level project at the Apache Software Foundation.
+All information about Apache Paimon can be found on the [Paimon website](https://paimon.apache.org/).